 Paying your own way.
 This is a fundamental principle of the Boy Scouts of America.
 It is one of the reasons why no solicitations (requests for contributions from individuals or the community) are permitted by Cub Scout packs.
 Young people in Scouting are taught early on that if they want something in life, they need to earn it.
-This principle is among the reasons that adults who were Scouts are found to have higher incomes.
-The finance plan of any pack should include participation by a Cub Scout in a regular dues plan.
+The finance plan of any pack should include participation of the Cub Scouts.

-An annual pack participation fee, too often completely contributed by parents, does little to teach a boy responsibility.
-The unit's entire budget must be provided for by the families, either through fundraising or other means such as dues or fees.
+An annual pack participation fee if completely contributed by parents, does little to teach a Cub Scout responsibility.